sueddeutsche/editron/docs/doc-editor-options.md

 #### select

-// TODO: maybe link mmf-selection component to _a selection_
-Per default, a selection is rendered for a json-schema containing an enum, with the following setting
+Per default, a selection (_html: select_) is rendered for a json-schema containing an enum, with the following setting
 (Selection labels may differentiate from the enum values)

 ```js